Alfredo (album)

-Alfredo is a collaborative studio album by American rapper Freddie Gibbs and American hip-hop producer the Alchemist.
+Alfredo is the first collaborative studio album by American rapper Freddie Gibbs and American hip-hop producer the Alchemist.
 It was released on May 29, 2020, through Gibbs's own record label ESGN Records, as well as ALC Records and Empire Distribution.

 The album is the first project between only Gibbs and the Alchemist, as it also marks the second time they have collaborated on a full-length project, following 2018's Fetti with fellow rapper Currensy.
 It features guest appearances from fellow rappers Rick Ross, Benny the Butcher, Tyler, the Creator, and Conway the Machine.

 Alfredo received widespread acclaim from critics, with many naming the album one of the best albums of 2020.
 It debuted at number 15 on the Billboard 200, with 30,000 album-equivalent units earned in its first week.
 The album was later nominated for Best Rap Album at the 2021 Grammy Awards.

 A sequel, Alfredo 2, was released five years later on July 25, 2025.